chinmay25bce10776-dot/digital-distraction-analyser-cli/README.md

 ## Test Different Cases

-1) Enter valid inputs (numbers) and observe correct output
+1) Enter valid inputs (numbers) and observe correct output.
-2) Enter invalid inputs (like letters) to test validation
+2) Enter invalid inputs (like letters) to test validation.
-3) Try entering wrong input 3 times to check attempt limit
+3) Try entering wrong input 3 times to check attempt limit.
-4) Give feedback (yes/no) and observe system response
+4) Give feedback (yes/no) and observe system response.
-5) Use the loop feature to test multiple cases
+5) Use the loop feature to test multiple cases.

 ## Made By